Conda and Mamba#

 You can also install your own versions of Conda in your $HOME

-The first time you run Conda, you will need to initialize it.
-This creates some shell functions in your profile to make it easier to call Conda.
+The first time you run Conda/Mamba, you will need to initialize it. for example, this creates some shell functions in your profile to make it easier to call Mamba.

 After doing this, you may need to log out and log back in to see the effects.